 In order to hold an art and design teaching position in New York State, a candidate must be certified by the New York State Education Department (NYSED) as having met requirements to teach art at a particular grade level.
 In New York City, a candidate is also required to hold a license (Visual Art K-12), issued by the NYC Department of Education.
-Our programs are designed to give our graduates the knowledge and preparation needed to meet the requirements of Initial Certification in Visual Art (K-12).
+Candidates are encouraged to visit our website as well as the New York State Office of Teaching Initiatives website to keep themselves abreast of all updates and fees.
+Our programs are designed to give our graduates the knowledge and preparation needed to meet the requirements of Initial Certification in Visual Art, all grades (PreK-12) and are recognized by New York State Education Department as "Approved Teacher Preparation Pathway(s)."

-The following academic requirements must be fulfilled prior to graduation and/or making an application for the Initial Teaching Certificate.
-The courses may be taken at Pratt or transferred from another school.
+The following requirements must be fulfilled prior to graduation and making an application for the Initial Teaching Certificate.

-- College course in Child/Adolescent Development (3 credits)
+- College course in child/adolescent development/psychology (3 credits)

-- Workshop in Life Safety and Violence Prevention (previously Fire and Life Safety)
+- Workshop in Life Safety and Violence Prevention (previously Fire and Life Safety).
+Click to register and take online.

-You must get fingerprinted in order to be certified.
-Apply and pay for fingerprinting online through TEACH and then go to 65 Court Street, Room 102, Brooklyn NY to be fingerprinted.
-Both fingerprinting processes cost about $115.00.
+- You must get fingerprinted in order to be certified.
+Apply and pay for fingerprinting online through TEACH and then go to New York City Department of Education, 65 Court Street, Room 102, Brooklyn NY to be fingerprinted.

 Teaching Certification Exams (NYSTCE) are part of the New York State Education Department (NYSED) requirements for initial state certification as a teacher of visual arts, Pre-K through HS.
 There are three required exams for New York State Teacher Certification in Visual Arts:

-- Assessment of Teaching Skills–Written (Elementary or Secondary),
+- Assessment of Teaching Skills–Written (Elementary or Secondary) (ATS-W)

 Liberal Arts and Sciences Test (LAST)